netwk-pro/docs/src/privacy.md

 We do not sell personal information.
 However, we may share personal and business information under the following circumstances:

-- **With Service Providers:** We may share information with trusted third-party vendors—under binding agreements—who support our business operations.
-These include, but are not limited to, services such as payment processing, analytics, hosting, and customer support.
-These providers are authorized to use your information only as necessary to perform their contractual obligations.
+- **With Service Providers:** We may share your information with carefully selected third-party vendors.
+These providers support essential aspects of our operations—including, but not limited to, payment processing, data analytics, and customer support services.
+All such partnerships are structured to uphold our core principles of _transparency, self-hosting, and prioritizing user privacy across all infrastructure and data flows_.
 - **Legal Compliance:** We may disclose information if required to do so by applicable law, regulation, legal process, or enforceable governmental request, including subpoenas or court orders.
 - **Business Transfers:** In connection with a merger, acquisition, asset sale, or similar corporate transaction, we may disclose or transfer personal information, provided that reasonable steps are taken to ensure continued confidentiality and compliance with applicable privacy laws.